RUBBER CHUCKY PRODUCTS. LLC

 Step 18 Used a pressure board between Ring #8 and the Jumbo Chucky.
 High pressure.
 Wait 30 minutes for glue to dry.

 Step 19 Used the Jumbo Chucky to center glue Ring #9 to Ring #8.
 Ring segments rotated 1/2 segment apart.
 Perfectly centered.
 Medium pressure.
 Wait 5 minutes for glue to set up.
+This is the last chance to easily get to the bowl interior, so I turned the remaining bowl outside for contour and turned the inside for wall thickness.

 Step 20 Used a pressure board between Ring #9 and the Jumbo Chucky.
 High pressure.
 Wait 30 minutes for glue to dry.